She has been called the saddest “Queen of France”. But I suppose that is a lot better than what she was called during her lifetime.

 If we look closely at Marie-Antoinette’s life, it would seem she was not as much of a spendthrift as she was thought to be.
 She established a home for unwed mothers, contributed to a Charity for the aged, and made frequent visits to poor families.

 It is reputed that during an earlier food shortage, she sold the royal flatware to raise funds for the poor, and the royal family ate cheaper grain so there would be more food to go around.

-☞ Marie Antoinette loved kids so much she also adopted several children, including poor children that she crossed paths with.
-They included the daughter of a maid who died, and the three orphaned daughters of an usher.
-The youngest girl was only 3, and Marie-Antoinette raised her along side her own son who was the same age.
+She loved kids so much she also adopted several children, including poor children that she crossed paths with.
+They included the daughter of a maid who died and the three orphaned daughters of an usher.
+The youngest girl was only 3, and Marie-Antoinette raised her alongside her own son who was the same age.

 Today there is no officially acknowledged basis for attributing “Let them eat cake” to Marie Antoinette.
 Based on her other correspondence and her other charity work, it would seem that she got blamed for the financial crisis, where there were plenty of other culprits to go around.

 There are several other possibilities for who could have said that infamous phrase.
 Considering when Rousseau’s book was released, the most likely possibility is an earlier Queen, Marie-Thérèse, the wife of Sun King Louis XIV, who lived 100 years earlier.

 Marie-Thérèse was Spanish in origin, and Rousseau did say that it from an old legend of a Spanish Princess.
 Given the similarity of the names of the Kings and the date of the book’s publication, it would be easy for the Queens to get mixed up.